That’s all for tonight. Thanks for your company, see you soon.

 Mitchell Starc has the new ball and we are about to get under way with the first ball of the Australian international summer…

-Wiradjuri elder Aunty Joy Murphy Wandin is delivering a gentle and generous Welcome to Country to the teams and a small but vibrant MCG crowd.
-Melbourne is smack bang in the middle of its Spring racing carnival and many locals have taken today off work the Melbourne Cup, “the race that stops a nation”.
+Wurundjeri elder Aunty Joy Murphy Wandin is delivering a gentle and generous Welcome to Country to the teams and a small but vibrant MCG crowd.
+Melbourne is smack bang in the middle of its Spring racing carnival and many locals have taken today off work for the Melbourne Cup, “the race that stops a nation”.
 Famously, American author Mark Twain, attended the Cup in 1895, and wrote: “The grandstands make a brilliant and wonderful spectacle, a delirium of colour, a vision of beauty.
 The champagne flows, everybody is vivacious, excited, happy.”

 Updated